worldofmarcus/project-portfolio-5/README.md

 | Status | **Main Website - Admin Logged In**
 |:-------:|:--------|
+| &check; | Clicking the Back To Home button on the blog detail page loads the home page
 | &check; | Clicking the Admin Area button in the logged in user menu loads the Admin Area Page
 | &check; | In the review section.
 Clicking the approve / unapprove / publish / unpublish toggles the approve and status signs
 | &check; | The view button is only visible if a review is published